 • Board evaluation: the Board undertakes periodic internal reviews of its effectiveness, supported by Committee self-assessments.
 Given the recent changes in leadership structure and planned additions to the Board, a formal externally facilitated evaluation will be considered following the next full financial year, once the refreshed governance framework has been embedded.

-Roles and responsibilities of the Executive Chair
+Roles and responsibilities of the Chairman

 Day-to-day performance delivery and operational execution are led by the Chief Operating Officer (‘COO’), Chief Financial Officer (‘CFO’), and Chief Strategy Officer (‘CSO’) who are responsible for implementing the strategy approved by the Board and reporting on progress.